sammy007/open-ethereum-pool/README.md

   // Provides JSON data for frontend which is static website "api": {
     "enabled": true,

-    /* If you are running API node in a distributed environment where this module is reading data from redis writeable slave, enable this option.
-      Only redis writeable slave will work properly if you are distributing using redis slaves.
-      Don't distribute!
-    */
-    "purgeOnly": false,
     "listen": "0.0.0.0:8080",
     // Collect miners stats (hashrate, ...) in this interval "statsCollectInterval": "5s",